aimat-lab/AutoSlurm/README.md

 will automatically schedule a resume job to pick up the work.
 You do not have to modify your `aslurm` command for chain jobs, you simply have to write the resume file (see above).

+⚠️ **Warning:** The resume files will be written to the `.aslurm` directory, which is referenced relative to the current working directory.
+Thus, make sure to not change the working directory while your task is running - or at least change it back before writing the resume file!

 Here is an example of a single-task chain job, where the task is resumed two times: